JMS55/sandbox/README.md

 * <kbd>-</kbd> Decreases brush size
 * <kbd>Shift</kbd> Horizontal axis lock
 * <kbd>Ctrl</kbd> Vertical axis lock
-* Axis lock - When held, it creates a straight line between where you first started holding it, and the current mouse location
+    * Axis lock - When held, it creates a straight line between where you first started holding it, and the current mouse location (Not enabled for Electricity)
-    * Not enabled for Electricity
+### Particle Type Selection
-### Particle Types
+* Scroll the particle type selection buttons with a mouse wheel or touchpad
-* <kbd>D</kbd> Eraser tool
+* <kbd>D</kbd> Delete tool
 * <kbd>S</kbd> Sand
 * <kbd>W</kbd> Water
 * <kbd>A</kbd> Acid